yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_fcall.md

 The `partition_hash` of the row is used to decide which tablet the row will reside in.

-`partition_hash` can be handy for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be parallelized.
+`partition_hash` can be handy for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be run in parallel.

 ### Querying a subset of the data
 One use of `partition_hash` can be used to query a subset of the data and get approximate count of rows in the table.